ON THIS PAGE:

 at risk for infection."

-Sometimes pyelonephritis has other causes.
-Kidney stones can cause
+However, sometimes pyelonephritis has other causes.

-pyelonephritis, as may
+cause pyelonephritis, as can

 polycystic